mymh13/clo24-nikhal78-examwork/docs/journal/week_five.md

 - **Azure App Configuration Feature Flag Naming Restrictions:** Azure App Configuration feature flags have strict naming rules - colons (`:`) are not allowed in feature flag names.
 Use underscores (`_`) or hyphens (`-`) instead.
 When designing feature flag names, check Azure documentation for allowed characters.
 Common patterns: `FeatureName_Enabled`, `Feature-Name-Enabled`, or `FeatureNameEnabled`.
 The error message "The value ':' is not allowed in the feature name" is clear, but it's better to follow naming conventions from the start to avoid runtime errors.
 - **Azure App Configuration Hot-Reload Implementation:** The `IConfigurationRefresherProvider` may not be automatically registered in the service container when using `AddAzureAppConfiguration`.
 Instead of relying on service locator, store the refresher directly during configuration using `options.GetRefresher()` and access it via a static variable.
 This ensures the refresher is available to middleware for hot-reload functionality.
 The refresh interval can be reduced to 30 seconds for faster testing, but 1 minute is recommended for production to reduce API calls.
 Always update the sentinel key after changing feature flags to trigger the refresh mechanism. **Note:** In Git Bash on Windows, use Python for Unix timestamp: `$(python -c "import time; print(int(time.time()))")` instead of `$(date +%s)` which may be interpreted as PowerShell Get-Date.
 - **Azure App Service B1 Tier Cold Start Behavior:** On Azure App Service B1 tier, the first request after idle period experiences cold start delays.
 This affects feature flag toggle propagation - first toggle can take 9-21 seconds (3-7 polling checks), while subsequent toggles are faster (3-9 seconds, 1-3 checks) once the application is warmed up.
 This is normal behavior for B1 tier.
 Mitigation: Implemented polling UX in Admin Dashboard that provides real-time feedback showing propagation status, so users understand the system is working even during cold starts.
 For production, consider enabling "Always On" (reduces cold starts, additional cost) or using a higher tier.
 Documented in ADR-014 v1.1.
+- **Application Insights REST API Authentication:** When querying Application Insights via REST API, the App Service managed identity requires explicit "Reader" role assignment on the Application Insights resource.
+The role assignment must be at the resource level (not subscription or resource group).
+Use Azure CLI: `az role assignment create --assignee <principal-id> --role "Reader" --scope /subscriptions/<sub-id>/resourceGroups/<rg>/providers/Microsoft.Insights/components/<name>`.
+Permissions typically propagate within 1-2 minutes.
+If errors persist, restart the App Service to refresh the managed identity token.
+- **HTTP Content-Type Header with StringContent:** When using `StringContent` in HttpClient, do not manually set `Content-Type` header on `DefaultRequestHeaders`. `StringContent` automatically sets the `Content-Type` header based on the encoding and media type provided in the constructor.
+Manually adding it causes "Misused header name" errors.
+Always let `StringContent` handle content headers automatically.
+- **Azure Metadata Service for Subscription ID:** In Azure App Service, the subscription ID can be automatically retrieved from the Azure Metadata Service (`http://169.254.169.254/metadata/instance/compute/subscriptionId`).
+This eliminates the need to store subscription ID in configuration for Azure deployments.
+However, for local development, subscription ID must be provided via environment variables or configuration.
+The metadata service is only available within Azure infrastructure.

 ### Key Achievements
 - **Complete User Management:** Full CRUD system for users with proper validation, password hashing, and role-based access control.
 Edit functionality fully implemented.